On this Cusco Tours post we have curated our best local tips that would help you to perfectly spend your time in the Incan capital.

 ▬ Keep in mind that Peru is a large country with diverse geographies, including beaches, desert, mountains, and rainforest; each with its own climate, flora, fauna, and Cusco/Machu Picchu weather conditions.
 This makes it difficult to determine a good time to travel to Peru; if you are visiting several places during your trip.
 Our best advice is to check weather conditions in each of your destinations or ask your friendly Travel-Advisor for some travel quotes/tips and things to know when travelling to Peru!
 And pack your bags accordingly.

-Scroll down for more tips about: best time to visit machu picchu peru
+Scroll down for more tips about: The best time to visit Machu Picchu

 ▬▬ Machu Picchu is open 7 days a week, every day of the year, including holidays.